AdaCore/learn/courses/intro-to-ada/chapters/standard_library.rst

 ^^^^^^^^^^^^^^^

 Bounded strings are defined in the :ada:`Ada.Strings.Bounded.Generic_Bounded_Length` package.
-Because this is a generic package, you need to instantiate it and set the maximum length of the bounded strings you we can use it. you can then declare bounded strings of the ``Bounded_String`` type.
+Because this is a generic package, you need to instantiate it and set the maximum length of the bounded string.
+You can then declare bounded strings of the ``Bounded_String`` type.

 Both bounded and fixed-length strings have a maximum length that they can hold.
 However, bounded strings are not arrays, so initializing